 If you’re a business owner, estate planning is crucial for the continuity of your business.
 It allows you to:

-- Ensure that your business continues to operate smoothly after you’re gone
+- Protect your business from potential disputes and ensure it continues to operate smoothly after you’re gone

 Here’s a summary of who should consider estate planning and why: